-- Both – The Group will cover both Computer Backup and B2 usage.
+- Both: The Group will cover both Computer Backup and Backblaze B2 usage.

-I Am a Current Backblaze for Business Customer, Can I Use Groups?
+I Am a Current Backblaze Business Backup Customer, Can I Use Groups?

 Yes.
 Groups is ready and available for everyone.
-For those looking to migrate their current Backblaze for Business account to one with Groups enabled, please read our Migrating Your Existing Backblaze for Business FAQ for more information and steps on how you can get started with Groups.
+For those looking to migrate their current Backblaze Business Backup account to one with Groups enabled, please read our Migrating Your Existing Backblaze Business Backup FAQ for more information and steps on how you can get started with Groups.

 Absolutely!
 While we anticipate that the majority of folks using Groups will be businesses, anyone with a Backblaze account is able to create and be a member of a Group.

 Can I Have More Than One Group?